CharlieMisner/misner-temperture-convert/README.md

 Business logic is encapsulated in Service classes.
 Persistence operations are handled with Entity and Repository classes.

-The conversion API endpoint is invoked as a `POST` because of the requirement that each tmeperature reading is persisted.
+The conversion API endpoint is invoked as a `POST` because of the requirement that each temperature reading be persisted.
 The seven-day average endpoint is a read-only operation, therefore is invoked with `GET`.

 Also worth noting that I've commited the db credentials in the docker-compose file to make setup easier.
 For a real